scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

     -   Cleaned up the spelling of some scripts.
     -   Deactive the [Edit] button of the Script/Lang list when appropriate.
-    -   FontForge wasn't removing the quotes around the copyright notice when read from a bdf file.
+    -   websharpstudios wasn't removing the quotes around the copyright notice when read from a bdf file.
 After several rounds of read/save there were lots of quotes.
     -   Added a wireframe effect.